mdesilva/DocSendDownloader/README.md

 # DocSend Slide Deck Downloader
 A Chrome extension to download DocSend slides as a PDF.

-*Pending publication to Chrome web store*
+Download on the Chrome Web Store: https://chrome.google.com/webstore/detail/docsend-slide-deck-downlo/bdapagnogpjnojnencohaeeeedhoncjf/

 ## Installation from source